platformsh/platformsh-docs/reference/platform-app-yaml.md

 #### [Example] Compile SASS files using Grunt

-As a good example combining dependencies and hooks, you can compile your SASS files using Grunt.
+As a good example of combining dependencies and hooks, you can compile your SASS files using Grunt.

 In your `.platform.app.yaml` file: